TwoFistedJustice/square-pie/docs/howTo.md

   return await list.makeRequest(secret);```

-General Features:
+## General Features:

-Top Level Classes
+### Top Level Classes
-Sets headers
+ - Set headers
-Makes the actual http request
+ - Make the actual http request
-Normalize emails
+ - Normalize emails

-Mid Level Classes
+### Mid Level Classes
-Provide the http method
+ - Provide the http method
-Set the fetch request options
+ - Set the fetch request options
-Set the document ID
+ - Set the document ID

-Bottom Level Classes
+### Bottom Level Classes
- Set the endpoint for the http request (api name) provide details to the http request (like customer or invoice details)
+  - Set the endpoint for the http request (api name)
+  - provide details to the http request (like customer or invoice details)

-SquareRequest
+**SquareRequest**
-Super of all classes
+Super of all request classes